 Availability of Assistantships and Applying for Assistantships

-The School of MIME offers graduate research assistantships (GRA) and graduate teaching assistantships (GTA) to highly qualified applicants.
-All GRA and GTA positions are allocated by individual faculty members.
-Contact the faculty members with research activities that match your interests and academic/research experience.
+All GRA and GTA positions are allocated by or recommended for funding by individual faculty members.
+Once a student is admitted to one of our programs, they may feel free to contact faculty members with research activities that match their interests and academic/research experience.
 Decisions on GRA and GTA positions are separate from admissions decisions.
-All applicants are given full consideration for assistantships – you do not need to apply separately.
-Decisions about assistantship positions for Fall admission are typically made in early March.
-However, new funding becomes available throughout the calendar year, and additional assistantship positions may be offered in the months prior to the start of Fall term.
+All applicants who apply by our priority application deadline (December 31) are given full consideration for assistantships.
+There is no need to apply separately.
+Decisions about assistantship positions for Fall admission are typically made in March or April.
+However, new funding becomes available throughout the calendar year, and additional assistantship positions may be offered in the months just prior to the start of Fall term.

 OSU Graduate School Support

 The OSU Graduate School administers a number of scholarships, fellowships, and other student awards, as listed on its Graduate School Fellowship Programs page.
 Per Graduate School policy, students may not apply for any of these awards directly but rather must be nominated by their graduate program.
-You can, however, initiate the nomination process by contacting the MIME Graduate Advisor with the names of any awards for which you are eligible and wish to be considered.
+Applicants can, however, initiate the nomination process by contacting the their future major professor with the names of any awards for which they believe they are eligible and wish to be considered.

 External Funding Sources